SDC-Navi-Apps/app-preview-info-carousel/CRUD README.md

 ## Update

 > PATCH, '/api/CRUD/:id'
-> updates entry by specified id
+Updates entry by specified id

 Assumes req.body is in JSON format and of the format:
 * id: integer